 Chris Keaveney joined the Linfield faculty in 1997.
 He teaches introductory and intermediate Japanese language and culture courses and shares oversight of advising for Japanese majors and minors.
 In addition, he teaches courses about East Asian film and literature and oversees the Chinese Studies program while also sharing oversight of the East Asian Studies program.
 Professor Keaveney has co-taught several January Term courses in China and Japan and regularly offers an Inquiry Seminar course about East Asian culture.

 Professor Keaveney's research interests revolve around cultural relations between China and Japan with an emphasis on relations between the Chinese and Japanese literary communities in the mid-twentieth century.
 He is the author of the books The Subversive Self in Modern Chinese Literature (Palgrave Macmillan, 2004) and Beyond Brushtalk: Sino-Japanese Literary Exchange in the Interwar Period (Hong Kong University Press, 2009).
-His newest book, entitled The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko, which explores how the accomplishments in the interwar period of one dynamic figure paved the way for developments in postwar Japan, is forthcoming from Palgrave Macmillan.
+His newest book, entitled The Cultural Evolution of Postwar Japan: The Contributions of Kaizo's Yamamoto Sanehiko, which explores how the accomplishments in the interwar period of one dynamic figure paved the way for developments in postwar Japan, was published by Palgrave Macmillan in December 2013.
 His most recent research project interrogates the relationship in twentieth-century Japan of two of his personal passions - baseball and literature.